alexax66/vlmcsd/README.md

 ```

 ## GVLKs
 See authoritative source on Microsoft's [TechNet](https://technet.microsoft.com/en-us/library/jj612867) and [Windows Server Activation Guide](https://docs.microsoft.com/en-us/windows-server/get-started/kmsclientkeys) about Generic Volume License Keys (GVLKs) of other Microsoft product.
-Also You can see unofficial information on [massgrave.dev](https://massgrave.dev/online_kms)
+You can also see unofficial information on [massgrave.dev](https://massgrave.dev/online_kms)

 ### Windows 11